John Harrison’s Successful Longitude Timekeeper, H4; a Reconstruction

 Work on the movement began in earnest with the making of the frame, pillars, plates, brass edge, cover plate, balance bridge and winding key.
 This was followed by the fusee with its complex maintaining work, the mainspring and chain barrels, and the wheel train including the third wheel with its internally cut teeth.

-Frodshams work to complete the timekeeper took over 4 years, and involved making many parts, including the remontoire components, the motion work, the compensation mechanism, the balance & balance spring, the balance staff, and the complicated jewelling, including the diamond pallets which are just 1mm x 2mm in size.
+Frodshams work to complete the timekeeper took over four years, and involved making many parts, including the remontoire components, the motion work, the compensation mechanism, the balance and balance spring, the balance staff, and the complicated jewelling, including the diamond pallets which are just 1mm x 2mm in size.

 These pallets are very small and potentially very difficult to make in natural diamond.
 Unfortunately, Harrison did not leave any clues as to how he produced them.
 The method for the shaping and correct polishing of the pallets in H4 has taxed the minds of many horologists and diamond experts ever since.

 The work undertaken by Derek Pratt and Charles Frodsham & Co. on the reconstruction would not have been possible without the kind assistance of a number of others involved in the study of Harrison’s H4, most notably Anthony Randall, Dr. Jonathan Hird and Jonathan Betts, to whom thanks is given.

 DP/CF H4 was included as a loan exhibit in Ships, Clocks and Stars: The Quest for Longitude, at the National Maritime Museum, Greenwich, 11 July 2014 – 4 Jan 2015.
 The exhibition then travelled to the USA in 2015/16, first at The Folger Shakespeare Library, Washington DC and then at Mystic Seaport, The Museum of America and the Sea, Mystic CT, before being transferred to The Australian National Maritime Museum, Sydney Australia in 2016.